RCAF Station Dunnville: Remembrance

 Most of the BCATP stations suffered casualties, many in flying accidents, and the toll at Dunnville was particularly high.
-Forty seven lives were lost at the station; twenty five trainees, eighteen instructors, and four others.
+Forty-seven lives were lost at the station: twenty-five trainees, eighteen instructors, and four others.

-These men are remembered by the memorial at the public library in Dunnville, and, at the old airport, the plaque on Port Maitland Road near the entrance, and the magnificent memorial in front of the hangars.
-These memorials are maintained by the No. 6 RCAF Dunnville Museum, located in Hangar 1.
+These men are commemorated by memorials at the public library in Dunnville, the plaque on Port Maitland Road near the airport entrance, and the magnificent memorial in front of the airport's hangars.
+No. 6 RCAF Dunnville Museum, located in Hangar 1 at the airport, maintains the memorials.